The train continued to roll the miles north towards Burlington.

 Burlington Roundhouse scene.

 Roundhouse scene.
-I walked over to Lake Champlain for a few pictures of it.
+I walked over to Lake Champlain for photographs.

 Beautiful but very windy Lake Champlain in Burlington.